 Keepsakes: Many owners like to keep something to remember their equine by, such as mane or tail hair or their shoes; which can be utilised by companies to create wonderful keepsakes such as jewellery.
-At the time, collecting these things can often be overlooked, so taking these in advanced or having someone do this for so taking these in advanced or having someone do this for you can help.
+At the time, collecting these things can often be overlooked, so taking these in advanced or having someone do this for you can help.